telamon/pops/POP-01.md

 # POP-01 Identity

-An individual's identity is a self generated keypair using curve `secp256k1` and `sha256` hashes.
+An individual's identity is a self generated keypair using curve `secp256k1` and `sha256` hashes. ([bip340](https://bips.xyz/340#user-content-public-key-generation) looks tempting, still evaluating)

 On protocol level and in developer context HEX-string encoding is preferred; otherwise we use plain binary in tranmission.